 George Saunders On "Tenth Of December"

-It took author George Saunders seven years to write his latest collection of stories, “Tenth of December.”
-But for many fans, (including the New York Times Magazine which called his new story collection “the best book you’ll read this year” — and it’s only February!), the wait has been worth it.
+It took author George Saunders seven years to write his collection of stories, “Tenth of December.”
+But for many fans, (including the New York Times Magazine which called his new story collection “the best book you’ll read this year”), the wait was been worth it.

-I managed to catch up with Saunders in the KUOW Green Room before his interview with Ross Reynolds and decided to ask him about five amazing books that he thinks everybody should read.
+Saunders visited the KUOW studios and gave us five amazing books that he thinks everybody should read.

 “The Coast of Chicago,” by Stuart Dybek

 “The Coast of Chicago,” such a beautiful book.
 Actually one of the stories in there, “Hot Ice,” is the one that really made me become a writer because it was set in my dad’s old neighborhood.
 So it was the first time I saw a place that I knew represented in fiction, and it kind of came alive for me.

 “I Will Bear Witness: A Diary of the Nazi Years, 1933-1941,” by Victor Klemperer

 It’s a big, thick two-volume diary.
 He was a German Jew in Dresden.
 And what’s beautiful about it is that he is kind of not really aware — well he doesn’t know that the Holocaust is the Holocaust.
 He just thinks some pain-in-the-butts from Berlin are making trouble, being stupid.
 And very slowly over the course of hundreds of pages he begins to realize what’s really going on.
 Because it’s happening to him, and of course he is thinking about how his stomach hurts, how his wife is being a pain, how he just learned to drive a car, oh and by the way, they just took my office.
 The thrilling thing about it is as you read it and you can more actively imagine yourself in that situation, and well, maybe you wouldn’t have been such a good guy.
 As things happen at speed, you might not have seen the signals.